vladcrc/Project_Slots/README.md

 It is useful because it can help gambling addicts to play without financial implications.

 ## General Description
-The project consists of an integrated hardware and software system simulating a slot machine game.
-Below is an overview of the key modules and their interactions.

 ## Hardware Design